-Sawmiller's son with a black belt makes it to the top
+Sawmiller's son with black belt makes CJ

 Gageler and Beech-Jones are both graduates of the Australian National University in Canberra.
 Gageler also studied at Harvard.
 He has only 12 years experience as a judge, having never been on a judicial bench before ascending to the High Court in 2012 from being Solicitor-General of Australia.